Blog posts

 The next day was little drizzly, but we found comfort and shelter at the Ironbridge Gorge Museum café where we were to meet with representatives from Telford side of Shropshire.
 The museum strikes an interesting profile, large and imposing on top, while the glass first floor makes is much more recognisable as a museum.

 We had lost Daniel to a prior engagement, but we gained Mary, the Endangered Crafts Manager of Heritage Crafts.
 Mary lives in Shropshire, and we are grateful for her support as one of our regional contacts.
 Those we met from Telford Council had already worked with Mary, so we were all on the same wavelength when it comes to heritage crafts.
 Funnily enough, they repeated the same concerns as the group the previous day regarding the large, separate geography of Shropshire.
 They also told us of the income divides in Shropshire, there are pockets of poverty in amongst more affluent areas and with craft products often having a higher price point, it is important that any plans would also benefit low-income residents.
-This led us onto a discussion about heritage skills in constructions and apprenticeships.
-We were about a landscape heritage apprenticeship in the area and we were reassured that this area has the infrastructure and imagination to enact our aims in an creative way.
+This led us onto a discussion about heritage skills in construction and apprenticeships.
+We heard about a landscape heritage apprenticeship in the area and we were reassured that this area has the infrastructure and imagination to enact our aims in an creative way.

 Ironbridge Gorge is a protected by UNESCO as a world heritage site and we met with their representative responsible for this.
 Being from UNESCO, they were very familiar with ICH and were keen to formalise their relationship with heritage craft.
 Built and natural heritage has a long history of being protected and loved in the UK, but our journey with ICH is just beginning.
 We spoke about how using our built and natural heritage to frame ICH such as heritage crafts would help the public “see” the need to safeguard it.